Supernovae (with an emphasis on Type Ia), computational hydrodynamics, computational radiation hydrodynamics, computational radiative transfer

 API and library for astronomy, physics, math, and general purpose computing.

 Tools used for research related simulation and analysis.
 Requires Xlibs and modified syn++

 Modified version of syn++ allowing API level access and user-specified optical depth - velocity profile.

 Slide decks of a variety of public (and not so public) talks that I have given.

 A monthly segment at Astronomy on Tap ATX that I present with co-host and fellow UT graduate student Sinclaire Manning, documenting important news stories in the fields of astronomy and astrophysics.

-I got my start with writing BASIC on a TRS-80 Color Computer 2 in 1985.
-Since then I have learned a few more languages, and have written professional software for sales and inventory systems, commercial flight simulators, and supernova simulations.
+I got my start writing BASIC on a TRS-80 Color Computer 2 in 1985.
+Since then I have learned a few more languages and have written professional software for sales and inventory systems, commercial flight simulators, and supernova simulations.
 I holds a B.S. in physics from the University of Minnesota and am currently pursuing a Ph.D. in astrophysics at the University of Texas at Austin.
 My hobbies include playing volleyball, backpacking / camping / hiking, brewing beer, and writing video games.